NamanJain2050/Programming-Notes/Quicksort.md

 - This scheme is attributed to Nico Lomuto and also mentioned in CLRS (https://en.wikipedia.org/wiki/Quicksort#Lomuto_partition_scheme)
 - This scheme chooses pivot as the last element of array
+- This scheme degrades to O(n^2) when the array is already in order (ascending or descending)

 <b> 4.
 Time Complexity Analysis </b> <br>
 T(n) = T(k) + T(n-k-1) + \theta(n) <br>